How Many VA Loans Can You Have?

 If you have full entitlement and purchase a home below the conforming loan limit for your area, you may have remaining entitlement available for a second purchase.

 A common scenario involves military relocations.
-If you receive PCS orders and need to move but don't want to sell your current home, you may be able to use remaining entitlement to purchase at your new duty station while keeping your first home as a rental.
+If you receive PCS orders and need to move but don't want to sell your current home, you may be able to use the remaining entitlement to purchase at your new duty station while keeping your first home as a rental.

 Calculating Remaining Entitlement